 Fallopian tubes are the most common organs affected if a patient has genital TB associated infertility.
 The tubes get inflamed.
 It is known as tuberculous salpingitis.
 It occurs in almost 75% of the cases.
 Uterine tuberculosis is responsible for fertility in almost 30% of the cases.

 If the TB is detected early, and appropriate treatment is given, the damage occurred to the uterus, ovaries, and tubes may heal.
 But if it is left untreated for a very long time, it may lead to severe inflammation and scarring of these organs.

 - A detailed history: the best Infertility Specialist takes a detailed medical, family, and past history.

-- Chest X ray: based on patient’s complaints, a doctor might suspect TB and advise a chest X ray.
+- Chest X-ray: based on the patient’s complaints, a doctor might suspect TB and advise a chest X-ray.

 - Endometrial biopsy: a piece of the endometrial tissue is obtained in a laparoscopic procedure.
 Microscopic examination of the tissue might reveal tubercular bacteria.

-- Culture of menstrual blood: A menstrual blood can be cultured to find out the presence of tubercular bacteria in the uterus.
+- The culture of menstrual blood: A menstrual blood can be cultured to find out the presence of tubercular bacteria in the uterus.

 - Other organ affected by TB.
 A course of antibiotics that lasts about 9 months to 1 year is prescribed.
 It is essential to complete the entire course in order to get rid of the TB completely.
 Although, the chances of recovering from infertility depend on the extent of the damage to the reproductive organs like tubes and uterus.

-Genital TB is hence one of the most important cause of infertility in a tropical country like India.
+Genital TB is hence one of the most important causes of infertility in a tropical country like India.
 And sooner the patient gets treated for the condition, better are the chances of pregnancy.